Why does saying 'I'm vegan' feel like lighting a fuse in the middle of a dinner party?

 You don't even have to say it.
 Just decline the steak at dinner, opt for the mushroom burger, and the energy in the room begins to shift.
 Suddenly, you're being grilled—sometimes with humor, sometimes with a tinge of contempt.
 "Where do you get your protein?" someone asks, eyebrows raised as if they've discovered a hole in your entire life philosophy.
 Another chuckles, "Don't worry, I won't judge you for killing plants."
 The laughter that follows is never quite lighthearted.

-You didn't mention animal cruelty.
+Maybe you didn't mention animal cruelty.
 You didn't bring up climate change.
-You just said, “I’m vegan.”
+You just ordered something without meat on the menu.

 What unfolds next has little to do with you and everything to do with them.